graemer957/helloworld-swift-framework/README.md

 - Create new iOS Xcode project of type `Cocoa Touch Framework`.
 In this case I used the name `HelloWorld`.
 - Add required functionality to the framework.
 For demo purposes I've added a public function `HelloWorld.sayIt()`
 - Add aggregate build target called `Framework` (found under `Cross-platform`)
-- Add a new 'New Run Script Phase' to this target
+- Add a new `New Run Script Phase` to this target
 - Rename the `Run Script` to `Build Framework` and copy the following script:
 ```bash
 "${PROJECT_DIR}/scripts/build-framework.sh"